pymupdf/PyMuPDF/docs/page.rst

       :type annot: :ref:`Annot`

       :rtype: :ref:`Annot`
       :returns: the annotation following the deleted one.
+Please remember that physical removal requires saving to a new file with garbage > 0.

+   .. method:: deleteWidget(widget)

+      *(New in v1.18.4)*

+      PDF only: Delete field from the page and return the next one.

+      :arg widget: the widget to be deleted.
+      :type widget: :ref:`Widget`

+      :rtype: :ref:`Widget`
-Please remember that physical removal will take place only with saving to a new file with a positive garbage collection option.
+      :returns: the widget following the deleted one.
+Please remember that physical removal requires saving to a new file with garbage > 0.

    .. method:: apply_redactions(images=PDF_REDACT_IMAGE_PIXELS)